-When Spats and his crew go to their table at the speakeasy, the henchman played by Harry Wilson sits at the table directly across from Spats.
+When Spats and his crew go to their table at the speakeasy, the henchman played by nm0933489 sits at the table directly across from Spats.
 When Det.
 Mulligan goes to the table to confront Spats minutes later, Wilson is sitting to the right of Spats.

 As Daphne and Osgood are going into the hotel, when the camera is outside the hotel Daphne is holding her right wrist up and moving her left arm forwards and backwards.
 When the camera is inside the hotel, her left wrist is elevated (not as high as the right wrist was) and her right arm is moving.

-In the speakeasy as we see Mulligan packing his cigar, the top of someone's head is in the bottom of the screen.
-However, in the scene where he first sits down at the table, you can see that there's no place for that person to be sitting as he is right next to the stage.
+In the speakeasy as Mulligan packs his cigar, the top of someone's head is in the bottom of the screen.
+However, when he first sat down at the table, there was no place for anyone to be sitting as he is right next to the stage.

 Florida beaches do not have high cliffs.
 Also, there is a scene where Sugar Kane is sitting on the beach, facing the ocean.
 She says that the time is 4:00 pm.
 However, her shadow is clearly being cast behind her.
 On Miami beaches, this is not possible.
 Since all of Miami's beaches face east, one's shadow is only cast away from the ocean before noon.
 On Miami beaches at 4pm, your shadow would lie on the ground in front of you, towards the ocean.